thesofproject/sof-docs/developer_guides/debugability/logger/index.rst

             0x1FFFA134  <c2b00d27-ffbc-4150-a51a-245c79c5e54b> dai
             -------------------------------------------------- cnt: 6

-There is also a special wildcard - ``*`` - used to apply given trace level to each component.
+A special wildcard - ``*`` - can be used to apply a given trace level to each component.

-Instance description may have one of the following form:
+Instance descriptions can have one of the following forms:

 - ``*`` - each component instance
 - ``X.*`` - each component on selected pipeline *X*
 - ``X.Y`` - component on pipeline *X* with id *Y*

-Trace levels changes works in same order as options given in command line, and new set overwrites old value.
-It allows to easily enable verbose logs only for selected components and keeping lowest possible log level (critical) for others, example:
+Trace level changes works in the same order as options given in a command line, and a new set overwrites old values.
+It allows you to easily enable verbose logs only for selected components and keep the lowest possible log level (critical) for others, as shown in the following example:

    sof-logger -l ldc_file -t -Fcritical=* -Fverbose="dai*, volume1.1"

-Similar example may be prepared for components on particular pipeline:
+A similar example may be prepared for components on a particular pipeline:

    sof-loggerr -l ldc_file -t -Fc=* -Fv=*1.*